Devon Larratt

 Devon Larratt (born 24 April 1975) is a Canadian professional armwrestler, content creator, and a former member of the Canadian Armed Forces.
-Devon Larratt is widely considered to be one of the best arm wrestlers of all time, and is arguably the #1 ranked arm-wrestler in North America.
-His contribution in popularising the sport to a wider audience through his countless collaborations with others, his YouTube Channel and simply his domination of the sport was immense.
+Larratt is considered to be one of the greatest arm wrestlers of all time and as of the King Of The Table 7 event, the title holder of the best arm wrestler in North America.
+He is also one of the most popular arm wrestlers of all time and has helped popularize the sport to a wider audience.

 Early life

-Born in Victoria, British Columbia, Canada to a German mother, Devon could speak German up until he was 2 years old.
+Born in Victoria, British Columbia, Canada to a German mother, Devon could speak German up until he was 6 years old.
 His interest in arm wrestling began as an early teenager.
 Larratt's first opponent was his grandmother, a farmworker, who claimed to be "the best arm-wrestling woman in Alberta."
 From there, Larratt progressed to competing on the oil fields of western Canada.
-Larratt joined the Canadian Special Operations Forces Command at the age of 21, where he served with Joint Task Force 2 for sixteen years.
+Larratt joined the Canadian Armed Forces at the age of 21, where he served with Joint Task Force 2 for sixteen years.
 He achieved the rank of master corporal, and was deployed seven times to Afghanistan, where he was wounded in action.
 Despite his deployments, Larratt managed to train and compete during his military service, and credits the experience gained at different military bases as a large part of his success.
 Larratt also competed in Judo during his youth.